Tyler-Johnston/RPS/README.md

 ## 🛠️ Core Features

-### 🏗️ Game Shop
+### 🛒 Game Shop

 ![Shop Screen](images/shop.PNG)

 - Purchase permanent score bonuses, multipliers, automatic "snipers", and resource generators.
 - Each sniper's efficiency can be upgrades such that moves are automatically countered at a much faster rate.
 - Generators can be upgraded allowing more fuel produced per interval.
-Initially, this is 1 resource per 30 seconds.
-However, this can be maxed-out to generate 30 resources per 1 second.
 - Upgrade costs combine exponential and linear scaling models for balance.